 In the above case, it is very clear that testing performed by Quality Engineers takes place only in an integration environment.
-You can also clearly see when the task has already been reviewed and is waiting to be implemented in an integration environment.
+You can also clearly see when someone has already reviewed the task so it is waiting for next actions.

 The result of a code review may be that you need to make corrections.
 Such a correction can be an urgent refactoring, adding missing integration tests.
 It can also be setting an appointment session to re-discuss architecture because the problem must be discussed at the level of the whole team.

-Some teams may think it’s okay and just put the task to the highest priority back to the “to do” column.
+Some teams may think it’s okay and they just put the task into the highest priority into “to do” column.
 But does this make it possible to distinguish a task with new functionality from a “patch” task?
 Will this not mean that the conversion tasks will compete with the new tasks regarding the new functionality in the “to do” column?
 Therefore, another option will be to explicitly add a column where the task goes through additional “fixes”.

-Of course, the rework/fix column can be omitted if the code review goes well, but its existence emphasizes that making corrections to the code quality is perfectly fine – for example, due to lack of readability or lack of tests coverage – even if the code works as expected, but tests are missing or code is not readable.
+Of course developers still omit the rework/fix column if the code review goes well.
+But its existence emphasizes that making corrections to the code quality on daily basis is perfectly fine.
+It should happen when the code works as expected, but tests are missing or code is not readable.

 Any other transparency

-Similarly, another example: deployment into production environment – let it be visible what exactly happens with each task.
+Similarly, another example: deployment into production environment – make it visible what exactly happens with each task.
 You can discuss the benefits of such a column yourself.